mainmatter/playbook/project-flow/consulting/README.md

   linked to our consultants daily work, but is valuable as context
-- a more detailed explanation of the architecture and design of the application(s) our consultants will directly be working with; if there are any known issues or impediments with the application, we ask our clients to explain those to us as well
+- a more detailed explanation of the architecture and design of the application(s) our consultants will directly be working with; if there are any known issues with the application, we ask our clients to explain those to us as well

 Our consultants will also require accounts and access to all relevant systems and tools our clients use.